 Just diagnosed with Ph+ CML in chronic phase?
 Learn how TASIGNA can help

-Ph+ CML seems to come out of nowhere.
+Ph+ CML may seem to come out of nowhere.
 After a routine blood test, your doctor tells you that your white blood cell count is sky high.
 Next thing you know, you’re hearing the word “leukemia.”

-Your diagnosis comes as a shock.
-It also comes with a lot of terms that are likely to be unfamiliar to you.
+Your diagnosis may come as a shock.
+It also may come with a lot of terms that are likely to be unfamiliar to you.
 To help with this, you’ll find a glossary under Patient Support.

 What is chronic myeloid leukemia (CML)?